Stewart L. Woodford: U.S. envoy to Spain

 In June 1897, President William McKinley appointed Woodford to the post of Envoy Extraordinary and Minister Plenipotentiary to Spain.
 Spain severed diplomatic relations with the U.S. on April 21, 1898, and Woodford left his post the same day.
 The United States declared war on Spain as of that date by Act of Congress approved on April 25, 1898.

 Death

 He died from heart disease at his home in New York City on February 14, 1913, and was interred in Woodland Cemetery in Stamford, Connecticut.

 Memberships

-General Woodford was a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States and was also a member of the General Society of Colonial Wars.
+General Woodford was a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States and was also a member of the General Society of Colonial Wars and Sons of the American Revolution.
 While a member of the Military Order of Foreign Wars in New York, he proposed COL Teddy Roosevelt for membership.
 He also served as the second Governor General of the Order of the Founders and Patriots of America from 1898 to 1900.